Amourspirit/python_ooo_dev_tools/docs/help/calc/format/direct/cell/borders.rst

 Overview
 --------

-Specify Calc Cell/Range borders.

-Writer has an Text Flow dialog tab.

-The :py:class:`ooodev.format.calc.direct.cell.borders.Borders`, :py:class:`ooodev.format.calc.direct.cell.borders.Padding`
+Calc has a dialog, as seen in :numref:`ss_calc_format_cell_borders_dialog`, that sets cell borders.
+In this section we will look the various classes that set the same options.

-and :py:class:`ooodev.format.calc.direct.cell.borders.Shadow` classes is used to set the border values.
+The :py:class:`ooodev.format.calc.direct.cell.borders.Borders` class is used to set the border values.

 .. cssclass:: screen_shot

     .. _ss_calc_format_cell_borders_dialog:

     .. figure:: https://user-images.githubusercontent.com/4193389/230220907-c5c5014c-e701-468b-b811-e7918ff329f6.png
         :alt: Calc Format Cells Borders dialog
         :figclass: align-center